Poincar\'e dualization and Massey products: Poincar e dualization

 \section{Poincar\'e dualization}

 We detail a construction that ``completes'' any cohomologically connected cdga to one satisfying Poincar\'e duality on its rational cohomology, which in certain cases is functorial.
-This construction is rather simple and has appeared before, see e.g. \cite[Proposition 14ff.]{KTV21}, \cite{LeV22} for modern context.
+This construction is rather simple and has appeared before, see \cite{La00}, along with \cite[Proposition 14ff.]{KTV21}, \cite{LeV22} for a more recent context.
 Here we study it in detail within the context of rational homotopy theory.

 Fix a natural number $n$.
 Let $(A,d)$ be a complex of rational vector spaces.
 We define the ($n$-th) \emph{dual complex} $D_nA$ by $(D_nA)^k:=(A^{n-k})^\vee$ with differential $(D_nA)^k \to (D_nA)^{k+1}$ given on pure-degree elements $\varphi\in D_n A$ by $d(\varphi)(a):=(-1)^{|\varphi|-1}\varphi(da)$ for any $a\in A$.
 Clearly, $D_n$ is a contravariant functor (given by $\left((D_n r)(\varphi)\right) (b) = \varphi(r(b))$ for a map of complexes $B \xrightarrow{r} A$) and